BRP Magat Salamat: Philippine Navy

 In 2012 July 2 to 10, Magat Salamat was one of the participating ships in the Cooperation Afloat Readiness and Training (CARAT) 2012 - Philippines exercises.

 In 2021 December 10, Magat Salamat was decommissioned alongside her sister ship Miguel Malvar, in a ceremony at Naval Base Heracleo Alano.

 In 2021 December 28, just 15 days after her formal retirement, the Philippine News Agency reported that she will be used "as a temporary command post for the duration of the relief operations in the Dinagat Islands which were severely devastated by Typhoon Odette".
-This further demonstrated the Philippines' huge backlog of patrol ships.

 Technical details

 There are slight difference between BRP Magat Salamat as compared to some of her sister ships in the Philippine Navy, since her previous configuration was as a minesweeper (Admirable class) while the others are configured as rescue escort patrol craft (PCER) and escort patrol craft (PCE) ships which both have no minesweeping equipment.

 Armaments

-Originally the ship was armed with one 3"/50-calibers Long dual purpose gun, one twin Bofors 40 mm guns, six single 20 mm gun mounts, one Hedgehog antisubmarine mortar projector, four K-gun depth charge projectors, and two depth charge racks.
+Originally the ship was armed with one 3"/50-calibers Long dual-purpose gun, one twin Bofors 40 mm guns, six single 20 mm gun mounts, one Hedgehog antisubmarine mortar projector, four K-gun depth charge projectors, and two depth charge racks.

 Changes were made during its transfer to the South Vietnamese Navy, as it appears in photos show the removal of her anti-submarine weapons, removal of two Oerlikon 20 mm guns, and addition of single Bofors 40 mm guns.
 This made the ship lighter and ideal for surface patrols - a gun corvette, but losing her limited anti-submarine warfare capability.
 The same configuration applies when she was transferred to the Philippine Navy in 1975 up until around 1996–1997.